craigfay/open_ui/README.md

 # OpenUI
-A user friendly Rust library for creating cross-platform GUI apps easily.
-Built on OpenGL.
+A user friendly Rust library for creating high-performance cross-platform GUI apps.
+This is a great choice for anyone who doesn't want to work directly with [OpenGL](https://www.khronos.org/opengl/wiki/OpenGL_Shading_Language), but also doesn't want a whole desktop web framework like [Electron](https://github.com/electron/electron) or [Tauri](https://github.com/tauri-apps/tauri).
+It's also a great tool for building 2D games in Rust!

 # Installation